LucHermitte/vim-compil-hints/README.md

     the result of the compilation.

 ## Notes
-NB: it doesn't copy qflist() but always fetch the last version in order to automagically rely on vim to update the line numbers.
+* It doesn't copy qflist() but always fetch the last version in order to automagically rely on vim to update the line numbers.

+* End-user can decide to globally use or disable the plugin, through the menu or the `auto_start` option.
+* When enabled, signs and balloons will be displayed only when the quickfix window is opened.